KittyGiraudel/site/_posts/2012-11-13-less-to-sass.md

 ### LESS and concatenation

 I know concatenation can be somewhat annoying to handle depending on the language, but I was far from thinking LESS was so bad on this topic.
-First thing I discovered: **you can't use/concatenate a variable as a selector** without a work-around and **you absolutely can't use a variable as a property name** in LESS (at least as far as I can tell).
+First thing I discovered: **you can’t use/concatenate a variable as a selector** without a work-around and **you absolutely can’t use a variable as a property name** in LESS (at least as far as I can tell).
 Only as a value.

 ```less
 /* This works */